 The Top Street & Night Markets in Kuala Lumpur

 Here’s a list of the top markets in KL, what you can get there and how to get there.
-When you really want to get a feel for a city there’s no better way to check a city’s pulse than at it’s markets.
-And KL’s pulse is pretty strong as the markets are vibrant, packed with goods and very popular.
+When you really want to get a feel for a city there’s no better way to check a city’s pulse than at its markets.
+And KL’s pulse is pretty strong as the markets are vibrant, packed with goods and very popular, and they are also a street foodies heaven.

 Address: Central Market Annex, Jalan Hang Kasturi, 50050 Kuala Lumpur.